 Abstract:

-Methods: In this study, Interferometric Synthetic Aperture Radar (InSAR) was used to retrieve coseismic surface deformation from Sentinel-1A images.
+Methods Interferometric synthetic aperture radar (InSAR) was used to retrieve coseismic surface deformation from Sentinel-1A images.
 The multipeak particle swarm optimization was employed to invert for fault geometry parameters and subsequently obtained the refined slip distribution based on a bounded-variable least-squares algorithm.
-Finally, the static Coulomb failure stress change (ΔCFS) was calculated to assess regional seismic hazards.
+The static Coulomb failure stress change (ΔCFS) was calculated to assess regional seismic hazards.

-Results: The earthquake led to a maximum line of sight uplift displacement of ~74 cm and a maximum LOS subsidence displacement of ~14 cm.
-The event had a NNW-dipping fault with a dip of 55°, a strike of ~230°, and a rake of ~42°, indicating that this earthquake was a thrust event with a leftlateral slip component.
+Results The earthquake led to a maximum line of sight uplift displacement of about 74 cm and a maximum line of sight subsi⁃dence displacement of about 14 cm.
+The event had a NNW-dipping fault with a dip of 55°, a strike of about 230°, and a rake of about 42°, indicating that this earthquake was a thrust event with a left-lateral slip component.
 The slip was concentrated mainly at depths of 8-18 km.
-The maximum slip was 4.3 m, occurring at a depth of ~10.2 km.
+The maximum slip was 4.3 m, occurring at a depth of about 10.2 km.
 The total released moment was 4.25×1019 N·m, equivalent to a moment magnitude Mw 7.05.

-Conclusions: Our modeling results together with previous geological research suggest that the seismogenic fault is a secondary fault of the MaidanShayilamu fault zone. ΔCFS results indicate high seismic risks in Kuokesale fault region, Dashixia fault region, and the Tuoshigan fault region northwest of the epicenter, which special attention should be paid to.
+Conclusions Our modeling results together with previous geological researches suggest that the seismogenic fault is a secondary fault of the Maidan-Shayilamu fault zone. ΔCFS results indicate high seismic risks in Kuokesale fault region, Dashixia fault region, and the Tuoshigan fault region northwest of the epicenter, which special attention should be paid to.